Categories: Technology

 DataSift now monitors Wikipedia in real-time, tracks trending articles

-DataSift has added Wikipedia as data source in its Social Data Platform, allowing companies to track mentions of products and services in real-time on the internet’s largest user collaborated encyclopedia.
+DataSift has added Wikipedia as a data source in its Social Data Platform, allowing companies to track mentions of products and services in real-time on the internet’s largest user collaborated encyclopedia.

 DataSift is a social-data company that collects, filters and analyses unstructured data from internet media such as Amazon, Facebook, Flickr, Twitter and YouTube, that companies and organisations derive value and gain insights from.